reactjs/rfcs/text/0000-use-mutable-source.md

 #### Version number

-Tracking a source's version allows us to avoid tearing during a mount (before our component has subscribed to the source).
-Whenever a mounting component reads from a mutable source, this number should be checked to ensure that either (1) this is the first mounting component to read from the source during the current render or (2) the version number has not changed since the last read.
-A changed version number indicates a change in the underlying store data, which may result in a tear.
+Tracking a source's version allows us to avoid tearing when reading from a source that a component has not yet subscribed to.

+In this case, the version should be checked to ensure that either:
+1. This is the first mounting component to read from the source during the current render, or
+2. The version number has not changed since the last read.
+(A changed version number indicates a change in the underlying store data, which may result in a tear.)

 Like Context, this hook should support multiple concurrent renderers (e.g. ReactDOM and ReactART, React Native and React Fabric).
 To support this, we will track two work-in-progress versions (one for a "primary" renderer and one for a "secondary" renderer).